 I am a lecturer in Palliative Care in the International Observatory on End of Life Care.
 I teach on the blended learning PhD programme and convene DHR517: Palliative Care: History, Policy and Practice.

 I co-supervise 11 students on the blended learning PhD in Palliative Care.
-Their research studies include: the experiences of women with advanced breast cancer; palliative care in an Orthodox Christian context; the nursing response to the families of those near the end of life who can no longer drink; the ‘good death’ in paediatric palliative care contexts; voluntarily stopping eating and drinking to hasten death; and what influences referral to palliative care by oncologists and haematologists.
+Their research studies include: the experiences of women with advanced breast cancer; the expereinces of families of those near the end of life who can no longer drink; the ‘good death’ in paediatric palliative care contexts; voluntarily stopping eating and drinking to hasten death; and what influences referral to paediatric palliative care by oncologists and haematologists.
 I am also co-supervising one traditional route PhD student who is planning to research the experiences of fathers with young children during the cancer trajectory of a partner and following their death.

 I am an associate editor for BMC Palliative Care.